 Fixed Price Payer: Counterparty

-Fixed Price: U.S. $410.00 per Short Ton
+Fixed Price: [U.S. $410.00 per Short Ton]

 Floating Amount Details:

 Floating Price Payer: ENA

 Floating Price: The Floating Price for each Determination Period shall be the arithmetic average of the high price and low price per Short Ton of the Commodity, stated in U.S. Dollars, delivered in the Eastern U.S., as published in the Floating Price Source on the Pricing Date for that Determination Period.